ashrafkm/deliveryAppAPI/README.md

 6. cronjob, check if driver rejected 3 times and set the status as rejected.

 Task Completed
-1. create and list delevery request api = completed
+1. create and list delevery request api = Completed
 2. driver list api = completed
-3. api to update drivers (set availability of drivers) = completed.
+3. api to update drivers (set availability of drivers) = Completed.
-4. api to reject and accept the delevery request = completed
+4. api to reject and accept the delevery request = Completed
-5. cronjob, check every 20 seconds for pending delevery requests and assign the available drivers = completed
+5. cronjob, check every 20 seconds for pending delevery requests and assign the available drivers = Completed
-6. cronjob, check if driver rejected 3 times and set the status as rejected = partially done.(did not get enough time)
+6. cronjob, check if driver rejected 3 times and set the status as rejected = Partially done.(did not get enough time)

 ```